vineyard-bloom/vineyard-bloom-hub/content/server.md

 * There should be no port numbers in source code except as optional default values.

+* Client and server projects should always be stored in separate repositories.

+* Never use IP tables for routing HTTP packets.
+Use an HTTP daemon or external service for that.

 ## Configuration

 * Every server project should have a ```config``` folder with configuration files.